top of page

 conversations with acclaimed writers, focusing on the problems they

-encountered writing their first and sophomore books, and how they solved
+encountered writing their first and sophomore books, and how they solved them.

 These sessions focus on craft skills, creative problem and creative self-